jpmendeziii/PyBer_Analysis/README.md

 * This disparity also is displayed in the overall fares which the urban total fares accounts for 62.7% of the cash flow generation.
 * Since there are more than 2300 less drivers in rural areas compared to urban areas, the average fare per rural driver is 71% more than the suburban driver and a whopping 235% more than the urban driver.

+## Summary and Results of Deliverable 2 - Weekly Fare Data for each City Type and Chart.
 ![Deliverable2_1_2.jpg](Deliverable2_1_2.jpg)
 ![Deliverable2_3_4.jpg](Deliverable2_3_4.jpg)
 ![Deliverable2_5.jpg](Deliverable2_5.jpg)